Normation/rudder-packages/rudder-agent/SOURCES/debug-script/README.md

 A test is a file containing tests for a specific component.

-A Makefile is available at the project root to create a standalone script version (support-script-standalone), that does not need any of the lib / tests directories to run
+A Makefile is available at the project root to create a standalone script version (debug-script-standalone), that does not need any of the lib / tests directories to run
 (but can also use them to extend builtin tests if necessary, or override them).
 Just run make and you're all set :)

 Test structure